Website accessibility: known issues

 Third party platforms

-We often create content that is hosted on third party platforms.
+We may create content that is hosted on third party platforms.
 This includes:

 - content we create for social media

 - video which we host on YouTube, SoundCloud or Vimeo